toneloc/toneloc.github.io/content/posts/letter_on_tokenization.md

 No enormous influx of attention and money will be ignored by regulators, of course, and this week the Securities Exchange Commission chairman published a justifiably skeptical memo [on ICOs](https://www.sec.gov/news/public-statement/statement-clayton-2017-12-11).
 The SEC even [shut down](https://techcrunch.com/2017/12/12/sec-shuts-down-munchee-ico/) an ICO a couple days ago.

-Crypto-preneurs are often trying to arbitrage, quite cleverly, in the liminal world between crypto riches and the flat judges and juries.
+Crypto-preneurs are often trying to arbitrage, quite cleverly, in the liminal world between the realms of crypto riches and fiat judges and juries.
 Wall Street has done something similar for a century: inventing financial abstractions out of thin air, going on roadshows to upsell the innovation, and pocketing billions.
 There is a difference, though, namely this: that unlike the Ethereum blockchain, Wall Street is firmly planted in the United States Federal district of Southern New York.

 <h3>Part 1: Protocol Tokens vs. Asset Tokens vs. App Tokens</h3>